Syzole/Ghost-Simulator/README.txt

 hunter timer, so about 2500, or 3000 or combing the two changes.
 We noticed that since the ghost takes much more actions than the hunters, it tends to leave rooms before the hunter can take its thread to run, making it so that the fear check is never made so by reducing fear max or slowing the ghost fixes this problem

+- VSCode Copilot was used to make the entirety of the cleanString() method in utils.c; we typed "void cleanString" and it auto-completed
-- No AI was used (it caused more problems than helped), and as commented in our code the addEvidenceToEvidenceList was heavily influenced by my (Arjun Bedi) A4 addGhost function as I found alot of it transferable
+- No AI was used for the rest of the program (it caused more problems than helped)
+- As commented in our code, the addEvidenceToEvidenceList was heavily influenced by Arjun Bedi's A4 addGhost function as he found a lot of it transferable